wealdtech/ethdo/docs/prysm.md

 ethdo wallet create --wallet=Validators --type=hd --walletpassphrase=walletsecret`
 ```

-This creates a wallet called "Validators" in your current directory which contains the newly generated seed data.
+This creates a wallet called "Validators" in the default wallet directory (see https://github.com/wealdtech/ethdo/#wallets-and-accounts for details) which contains the newly generated seed data.

 > The `--walletpassphrase` flag and input is required to protect the seed.
 It is critical that you keep it private and secure.